kloverde/SelectAllCheckbox/README.md

 ## Features

-* Select/deselect all checkboxes in a group via a select-all checkbox which you designate
+* Select/deselect-all checkboxes in a group via a select-all checkbox which you designate
 * When checkboxes are individually checked/unchecked, the select-all checkbox's status updates accordingly between checked, indeterminate (partially checked) and checked
 * Indeterminate mode can be disabled via configuration if desired
+* Select-all checkboxes do not modify the state of disabled checkboxes
 * Supports any number of checkbox groups
 * Configuration accepts a callback which executes when one or more checkboxes changes state
 * The callback receives the changed checkbox(es) as an array of jQuery objects, plus the status of the checkbox group (all/some/none checked)